Empress Dou (Wen): As empress to Emperor Wen

 After Prince Heng became emperor in the aftermaths of the Lü Clan Disturbance, then-Consort Dou, as the mother of his oldest son Prince Qi, was created empress in 179 BC.
 Prince Qi was created crown prince.
-She was always exceedingly loved and supported by her husband until the end of his reign.
-As such, she wielded considerable influence over his administration.

 One of the first things that she carried out was a search for her brothers.
 Finding Zhangjun was not difficult.
 Finding Guangguo turned out to be difficult—and Guangguo had to find her himself, in one of the touching stories of Chinese antiquity.
 Shortly after Empress Dou was summoned as a lady in waiting, when he was only four or five years old, Guangguo himself was kidnapped and sold into slavery.
 He was sold from household to household for more than 10 times.
 Eventually, he was sold to a household in the capital Chang'an.
 There, he heard the news that the new empress was from Qinghe and named Dou.
 He therefore wrote a letter to the imperial palace, identifying himself, and relating an incident when they were young where they climbed a mulberry tree to gather its leaves, and he fell off it.
 Empress Dou summoned him and questioned him further to try to ascertain if he was in fact her brother.
 He then related details about their separation: